ki-editor/ki-editor/docs/src/pitch.md

 The following are reasons that prevented me from escaping the Ki island, although the sirens of the Copilots were irresistible.

+No land in the archipelago of the modal editors has a more economic keybindings for these actions.

 ## 1. First-class syntactic selection

 > Being first-class means that it is not an extra or even sidekick; it is the **protagonist**.